Skip to main content

 • When: Every workflow run (success or failure)

 Traces are saved automatically.
-Use --no-trace if you want to disable this.
+Use --no-trace if you want to disable this (the --report flag overrides --no-trace).

 What only you can fix